Journey through the country exploring wildlife & culture

-Why visit Kenya?
-The Great Rift Valley flows through the heart of the country, enticing you to explore some of the most spectacular wildlife experiences on the planet.
-Kenya is truly a sparkling jewel in the crown of Africa.
-Over 42 known tribes, the Bantu community makes up a majority of the country's local residents.
-Also home to the second highest mountain in East Africa, Mount Kenya.
+Why travel to Kenya?
+The Great Rift Valley flows through the heart of the country.
+Enticing you to explore some of the most spectacular wildlife experiences on the planet.

 Kiswahili and English are the official languages, the latter more widely spoken within schooling and government areas.
-Samburu tribesman in the north, are related to the nomadic Masai, though distinctively different in their cultural dress and semi nomadic ways.
+Samburu tribesman in the north, are related to the nomadic Masai.
+Distinctively different in their cultural dress and semi nomadic ways.

-Kenya’s diverse geography makes for a wide range of temperatures, climate is tropical, hot and humid in low lying coastal areas, with a refreshing coolness in the rift valley highlands.
+Kenya’s diverse geography makes for a wide range of temperatures.
+The climate is tropical, hot and humid in low lying coastal areas, with a refreshing coolness in the rift valley highlands.